 The Mister enjoyed his meal from the Milo truck.
 His took longer to prepare than mine did, so I claimed one of the many empty white picnic tables in the food truck area while he waited for his food.
 As we ate, we watched families and children of all ages playing a variety of games on the lawn, kids swinging on the wooden swing, and people just sitting around talking over their meals.

 It was like we had walked out of the real world and into this beautiful place that you wish the whole world could be like all the time for everyone.
 Even though it was crowded on a Friday afternoon, it just seemed peaceful; no one was in a hurry to get anywhere or do anything, or rushing to be first in line, no children were whining because they were tired of shopping with Mom… It’s just a place where, even if you have never heard of the show, you’d love to spend an afternoon.
 There’s something for everyone.
-It’s seriously the most amazing backyard in Texas, maybe in America.
+It’s basically the most amazing backyard in Texas, maybe in America.

 We stopped and played a few games of cornhole before going inside to shop.